martin-and-moronuki/jarclasses/posts/2020-11-23-fall-inventory.md

 The weather is threatening to turn warm enough that we can't keep our storage room at a consistently low temperature, so it's about time to finish getting through what's left down there.

+On the whole, the project has been pretty successful.

 Apples were just about the right amount, and they're holding up really well.
 Some of them got a little bit soft, but the flavor -- of Red Delicious apples, which are not the best tasting to begin with -- was actually better than eating them in the Fall.

 Our second major loss was one carrot bucket -- It seems that when one of these buckets goes bad, everything inside goes bad at once.
 The sand in this bucket seemed particularly wet, so we're suspecting that the problem on this one might have been due to overwetting when we packed them in.